+1.2.1.3.
 The /lib Directory

 The /lib directory should contain only those libraries that are needed to execute the binaries in /bin and /sbin.
-These shared library images are particularly important for booting the system and executing commands within the root filesystem.
+These shared library images are particularly important for booting the system and executing commands within the root file system.

+1.2.1.4.
 The /mnt Directory

-The /mnt directory refers to temporarily mounted filesystems, such as CD-ROMs and floppy disks.
+The $\ensuremath{/}\xspace$ must directory refers to temporarily mounted file systems, such as CD-ROMs and floppy disks.

+1.2.1.5.
 The /opt Directory